Utah Valley University Parking Services - Frequently Asked Questions (FAQ) and New

 to a UVU License Plate).
 Also, persons with disabled permits may only park in these

-the specific is allowed to park in these stalls.
+to park in these stalls.